 Preparing for an appointment

-You may start by seeing your primary doctor.
-Because obsessive-compulsive disorder often requires specialized care, you may be referred to a mental health professional, such as a psychiatrist or psychologist, for evaluation and treatment.
+You may start by seeing your primary care team.
+Because obsessive-compulsive disorder often requires specialized care, you may need to see a mental health professional, such as a psychiatrist or psychologist.

 What you can do

 To prepare for your appointment, think about your needs and goals for treatment.
 Make a list of: